-Above all, the panoramic photo of the teeth shows the invisible changes during a regular examination and the correctness of the previously performed root canal treatment or removal of eights.
-It allows for accurate detection of excess teeth or compounds of unexploded teeth (including those of wisdom) and an initial assessment of bone level and size of caries.
+Above all, the panoramic photo of the teeth shows the invisible changes during a regular examination and the correctness of the previously performed root canal treatment or removal of wisdom teeth.
+It allows for accurate detection of supernumerary teeth or buds of unerrupted teeth (including those of wisdom once) and an initial assessment of bone level and size of caries.

-To obtain a panoramic picture of the teeth, a standing test is performed.
+To obtain a panoramic picture of the teeth, a standing stance examination is performed.
 It is fast, painless, and comfortable.